On the convex structure of the space of quantum channels which act as Fourier multipliers: Introduction

 Given a continuous positive definite function $\varphi \co G \to \mathbb{C}$, one can define, according to \cite[Proposition 5.4.9, p.~184]{KaL18}, a weak* continuous completely positive map $M_\varphi \co \VN(G) \to \VN(G)$ by

 This map is unital precisely when $\varphi(e)=1$.
 Such unital maps are called Fourier multiplier quantum channels associated with $G$.
 They constitute a fundamental class of quantum channels arising from noncommutative harmonic analysis.
-In \cite{Arh25}, the first author investigated Fourier multiplier channels, with a particular emphasis on finite groups, and an exhaustive description is given for concrete examples, such as the quaternion group $\mathbb{Q}_8$ and the dihedral group $\mathbb{D}_4$.
-As a byproduct, it is shown, remarkably, that each quantum channel acting on the matrix algebra $\M_2$ is a part of a Fourier multiplier on one of these groups.
+In \cite{Arh25}, Fourier multiplier channels were investigated, with a particular emphasis on finite groups, and an exhaustive description is given for concrete examples, such as the quaternion group $\mathbb{Q}_8$ and the dihedral group $\mathbb{D}_4$.
+As a byproduct, it is shown, remarkably, that each quantum channel acting on the matrix algebra $\M_2$ is unitarily equivalent to the compression of a Fourier multiplier on one of these groups.

 Guided by the motivation to understand the differences between the structure of the spaces of Fourier multipliers on groups such as $\mathbb{Q}_8$ and $\mathbb{D}_4$, the aim of the present paper is to study the convex geometry of the set of Fourier multiplier channels through the convex geometry of positive definite functions when $G$ is compact.
 Let $\P_1(G)$ be the set of continuous positive definite functions $\varphi$ on $G$ such that $\varphi(e)=1$.
 The bijective correspondence $\varphi \mapsto M_\varphi$ is affine, and it turns the study of convex decompositions of Fourier multiplier channels into the study of convex decompositions inside $\P_1(G)$.